UVic-Data-Science-for-SE/course/README.md

 # Schedule and Topics

 Due dates are all on Brightspace.
-Tues and Wednesday will be lectures and short in class exercises, including discussion of the readings (which you must do before class).
+Tuesday and Wednesday will be lectures and short in class exercises, including discussion of the readings (which you must do before class).
 Friday will be dedicated to demos and tutorials of the techniques covered earlier that week.

 The first few weeks will be a brief intro to some data science approaches particularly useful in analyzing software data.
 The remaining part of the course will look at specific data science questions.